dylanhan99/rdxgraphics/README.md

 Task 6:
 - ECS/Systems/CollisionSystem.cpp, the full suite (as stated by brief) of CheckCollision(FooBV&, GooBV&) overloads.
 - ECS/Components/Colliders.\*, BV components declared here

+## Other Notes
+- I copy pasted the keymappings from glfw.h into Input.h to mask the same mappings with my own alias instead (RX_ prefix).
+This is pretty bad.)
+- Average 4 hours daily on this assignment